Wu-Tang Clan: 1992–96: Enter the Wu-Tang (36 Chambers) and solo albums

 Wu-Tang Clan became known in 1993 following the release of the independent single "Protect Ya Neck", which helped gain the group a sizable underground following.
-Though there was some difficulty in finding a record label that would sign Wu-Tang Clan while still allowing each member to record solo albums with other labels, Loud/RCA finally agreed, releasing their debut album, Enter the Wu-Tang (36 Chambers), in November 1993.
+Though there was some difficulty in finding a record label that would sign the Wu-Tang Clan while still allowing each member to record solo albums with other labels, Loud/RCA finally agreed, releasing their debut album, Enter the Wu-Tang (36 Chambers), in November 1993.
 The album loosely adopted a Shaolin vs. Wu-Tang theme, dividing the album into Shaolin and Wu-Tang sections.
 The album received critical acclaim, and to date is regarded as one of the greatest hip hop albums of all time.
 The success of their debut album established the group as a creative and influential force in the 1990s, allowing individual members to negotiate solo contracts.
 RZA spoke on the Wu-Tang Clan's unorthodox business model:

 In 1994, RZA founded the group Gravediggaz with Prince Paul, Frukwan (both of Stetsasonic) and Poetic.
 In August of the same year, the group released 6 Feet Deep, which became one of the best known works to emerge from the horrorcore subgenre.

 RZA held the role of primary producer for the first wave of the group members' solo albums, producing out of his basement studio in Staten Island.
 In November 1994, Method Man's debut album, Tical, was released.
 RZA's hands-on approach to Tical extended beyond his merely creating the beats to devising song concepts and structures.
 The track "All I Need" from Tical was the winner of the "Best Rap Performance by a Duo or Group" at the 1995 Grammy Awards.
 Ol' Dirty Bastard's debut album, Return to the 36 Chambers: The Dirty Version, was released in March 1995, and is considered a hip hop classic.
 Raekwon's debut studio album, Only Built 4 Cuban Linx..., was released in August 1995.
-The album is noted for reviving the mafioso rap subgenre.
-Cuban Linx featured all but one Wu member, and featured the debut from Cappadonna.
+It featured all but one member of the Wu-Tang Clan, and featured the debut of Cappadonna, who later joined the group.
+The album is also credited with reviving the mafioso rap subgenre.
 GZA's debut album, Liquid Swords, was released in November 1995.
 Liquid Swords features guest appearances from every Wu-Tang Clan member, and is linked together by excerpts from the 1980 movie Shogun Assassin.
 Ghostface Killah released his first solo album, Ironman, in October 1996.
 Ironman was critically acclaimed and is widely considered to be one of the best of Wu-Tang solo albums.